 The Michigan Cancer Caucus has invited MIOCA to lead a discussion about ovarian cancer at the Capitol on Tuesday, March 11 at 8:30 am.
 MIOCA survivor advocates, in addition to Dr. Robert Morris from Karmanos Cancer Institute, will discuss the formidable public health challenges of early detection and improved treatment outcomes, while putting a face to the disease.
 We are extremely grateful to the Cancer Caucus, and Chairs Senator Rebekah Warren, and Representative Bob Genetski, for this tremendous opportunity.Capitol

-MIOCA funds monthly group in Ann Arbor area
+MIOCA funds monthly groups in Ann Arbor & Grand Rapids

 Women dealing with ovarian cancer and its effects often have unique questions and concerns.
-Join others just like you in this professionally facilitated group.
-This monthly group is aimed at giving women in treatment or in remission from ovarian cancer an opportunity to connect with others dealing with similar concerns.
+Join others like you in these professionally facilitated group.
+These new monthly groups are aimed at giving women in treatment or in remission from ovarian cancer an opportunity to connect with others dealing with similar concerns.

 Ride to Raise Awareness